Lawson D'Ath: Milton Keynes Dons

 D'Ath agreed to sign for newly relegated League Two club Milton Keynes Dons on 20 June 2018 on a one-year contract, effective from 1 July.
 However, following limited first team opportunities, D'Ath was one of ten players released by the club at the end of the 2018–19 season.

 Yeovil Town

 Following a successful trial, on 3 August 2019, D'Ath signed for National League club Yeovil Town on a two-year contract.
 At the end of the 2020–21 season, D'Ath was released by Yeovil Town but remained at the club post-surgery for rehabilitation.

 On 29 January 2022, after completing a period of rehabilitation D'Ath signed a new contract with Yeovil Town.
 At the end of the 2022–23 season, D'Ath was released by Yeovil following the club's relegation from the National League.

 Later career

 On 14 June 2023, D'Ath signed for National League North club Banbury United.
 On 28 March 2024, D'Ath joined divisional rivals Hereford on a deal until the end of the season.
 On 2 May 2024, D'Ath agreed to stay at Hereford until the end of the 2024–25 season.
+He was released by the club at the end of the 2025–26 season.
+On 14 June 2026, he signed for Southern League Premier Division Central club Kettering Town.